RoboticFirms

 January 19, 2026 (Tokyo, Japan) – Automation leader OMRON Corporation has unveiled a new range of high-payload collaborative robots alongside a significant upgrade to its TMflow software suite, aimed at advancing performance, flexibility, and safety in modern industrial automation environments.

-The newly introduced cobots are designed to handle heavier loads than previous models, enabling manufacturers to automate more demanding tasks that were traditionally difficult to robotise with collaborative systems.
-Coupled with improvements in the TMflow software — which serves as the core programming and orchestration platform for OMRON’s robotic portfolio — the update underscores a growing trend toward more capable, adaptable, and user-friendly automation solutions.
+The newly introduced cobots from OMRON are designed to handle heavier loads than earlier models, enabling manufacturers to automate demanding tasks once difficult for collaborative systems.
+Combined with upgrades to TMflow, the core programming and orchestration platform for its robotics portfolio, the update highlights a shift toward user-friendly automation solutions.

 “Our mission is to empower manufacturing operations with collaborative automation that delivers both strength and precision,” said an OMRON spokesperson.
 “These high-payload cobots and the enhanced TMflow software offer a combination of power, safety, and seamless integration that supports a wide range of today’s production challenges.”